MARK-Labs/fmarkdoc/DASHBOARD.md

 ## Single Dashboard

-To access this page, select "Organisations" from the menu.
+To access this page, select "Partners" from the menu.